-TIP: For UltraScale+ devices, you can export an XDC file from XPE that contains the environment settings, including the XPE estimate that can be used as a power budget constraint.
-You can override the power budget using either XPE or the XDC.
+TIP: For UltraScale+ devices, you can export an XDC file from the Xilinx Power Estimator (XPE) spreadsheet tool (download at www.xilinx.com/power) that contains the environment settings, including the XPE estimate that can be used as a power budget constraint.
+You can override the power budget using either XPE or XDC.
 Add the XDC constraints for power margin reporting.